 To inspire a foundation of excellence in our community.

-For pre-adolescent children, gymnastics remains one of the best activities for overall development of agility, balance, coordination, strength, and flexibility.
+For pre-adolescent children, gymnastics remains one of the best activities for the overall development of agility, balance, coordination, strength, and flexibility.
+It is considered one of the 3 foundational sports along with track and field and swimming.
 It incorporates a wide variety of movement skills to make it perfect for ‘one-stop shopping’ in physical literacy.

-Tip: Children’s gymnastics programs don’t usually feature competition, and your child doesn’t need to aspire to compete at the Olympics.
-Most kids have fun with basic gymnastics, and if you want one program that develops a wide range of core skills, gymnastics is it.
+Tip: Children’s gymnastics programs don’t traditionally feature competition, and your child doesn’t need to aspire to compete at the Olympics.
+Most kids have fun with basic gymnastics, if you want one program that develops a wide range of core skills, gymnastics is it.